danybeltran/nextjs-typescript-and-mongodb/README.md

 ### Next.js with TypeScript, MongoDB, HttpReact, TailwindCSS and DaisyUI

 A Next.js app with a serverless backend using MongoDB.
-A template that can be uses to quickly bootstrap new Next.js project.
+A template that can be used to quickly bootstrap new Next.js project.
 It also has Tailwind configured with Postcss and DaisyUI

 Clone/(Download as zip) this repo, then: